Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Distilling the effect of disorder

 Evidently, both the eigenspectrum and LLT reveal a stark contrast between the case of ordered and disordered scatterers.
 However, one usually does not have access to either in realistic experiments, so let us test if measurable quantities show the same strong difference.

-We begin by allowing a tight 2D Gaussian wavepacket to expand into the ordered lattice.
-Figure \ref{Or_2DG} demonstrates that before long, the wavefunction is fully spread out over the entire system.
-This should be contrasted to behaviour in a noisy potential (see Fig.~\ref{CompExpn}).
-Next, we transmit a 1D Gaussian through an ordered array of scatterers, as shown in Fig.~\ref{Or_1DG}.
-Note that the reflection at the entrance to the channel can be very strong for high fill factors and strong scatterers, to the point where almost no atoms propagate into the channel.
-Therefore, for this example, we choose somewhat weaker scatterers, with parameters directly comparable to Fig.~\ref{CompTrans}.
-At $t=10t_0$, the wavepacket is entering the channel and a portion of the wavefunction is reflected back into $R_1$.
-By $t=20t_0$ the two parts are well separated, moving in opposite directions.
-At $t=30t_0$ both are moving to the right, and for higher times, reflection and transmission of the two pieces at $x=0$ and $x=L$ make dynamics quite complicated, such that the atoms cover the entire area of the system.
-Thus, completely different dynamics are seen in expansion and transmission of wavepackets in the presence of ordered scatterers compared to a random potential.
-Such a comparison should be possible in experiments where the atomic density can be measured and the potential controlled, allowing one to differentiate the effects of Anderson localisation from other mechanisms.
+If we transmit a 1D Gaussian through an ordered array of scatterers\footnote{Note that the reflection at the entrance to the channel can be very strong for high fill factors and strong scatterers, to the point where almost no atoms propagate into the channel.}, we see the atoms transmit freely and fill up the entire channel.
+On the other hand, with a noisy potential, the atoms propagate some distance into the channel and then freeze out exponentially.
+Thus, completely different dynamics are seen in transmission of wavepackets in the presence of ordered scatterers compared to a random potential.
+Such a comparison should be possible in experiments where the atomic density can be measured and the potential controlled (e.g.~\cite{BS}), allowing one to differentiate the effects of Anderson localisation from other mechanisms.

-If we compute compartment populations for the transmitting 1D Gaussian example inspected in Fig.~\ref{Or_1DG} and compare to a typical disordered run with the same parameters, as shown in Fig.~\ref{Or_Pops}, we see that the flow rate $\rho$ and the final population of $R_2$ are much smaller in the presence of noise, validating the fact that the disordered runs display strong evidence of Anderson localisation.
-Needless to say, the 1D density profiles in the ordered lattice case corresponding to the results shown in Fig.~\ref{Or_1DG} display no signs of localisation what so ever, nor is there any exponential decay involved (we highlight that the flow rate can be used to quantify transport regardless).
+If we compute compartment populations for the transmitting 1D Gaussian and compare to a typical disordered run with the same parameters, as shown in Fig.~\ref{Or_Pops}, we see that the flow rate $\rho$ and the final population of $R_2$ are much smaller in the presence of noise, validating the fact that the disordered runs display strong evidence of Anderson localisation.
+Needless to say, the 1D density profiles in the ordered lattice case display no signs of localisation whatsoever -- there is no exponential decay involved (we highlight that the flow rate can be used to quantify transport regardless).

-As for expanding wavepackets (Figs.~\ref{EinE_OrDis} and \ref{EinT_OrDis}), in the expansion set up, the density profile with ordered scatterers soon disperses evenly over the entire system, while in a random potential, a clearly peaked structure, decaying to either side, freezes out in steady state.
-In the transmission set up, the difference in the density profiles on a linear scale is harder to see, but is revealed on a logarithmic scale as well as through the flow rate.
+As for expanding wavepackets (see Fig.~\ref{EinT_OrDis}) in the transmissive set up, the difference in the density profiles on a linear scale is a little difficult to see, but is revealed on a logarithmic scale, as well as through the flow rate.